Leptospirosis

 Leptospirosis is a zoonotic infectious condition that may cause various symptoms.
 It means it develops after contact with animals infected with spirochetes of the Leptospira genus.
 It occurs almost all over the world.
 It is one of the most common diseases from the zoonoses group.
 Infections mainly concern residents of tropical and subtropical countries and people traveling there.

-How Can You Get Infected With Leptospirosis?
+How Can You Get Infected with Leptospirosis?

 Leptospirosis spirochetesTrusted Source are bacteria that are most often transmitted by rats or other rodents but can also occur in many other animals: mammals, birds, and amphibians.